 Specs: Max 65 minutes timed administration.

-- 25 minutes allotted for 73 Agree-Disagree survey style support staff work ethic related belief, value, and expectation statements.
+- 25 minutes allotted for 73 Likert-style Agree-Disagree items – support staff work ethic related belief, value, and expectation statements.

-- 50 minutes allotted for 23 engaging, operational staff workplace scenario-based reasoning skill demonstration questions.
+- 50 minutes allotted for 23 engaging, operational staff workplace scenario-based reasoning skill evaluation questions.